 Sequence: When you are writing a sequence the correct way is "First...second...third..." or "First of all...secondly...thirdly..."
 It is not "First of all...second of all...third of all..."
 However, I would advise you to avoid this kind of writing.
 See the next piece of advice for more information.

 Bullet-point writing: There is nothing more boring than reading bullet-point writing.
-This is the kind of writing that works for notes or Power-points, but is horrible for essays or research papers.
+This is the kind of writing that works for notes or Power-points but is horrible for essays or research papers.
 For instance, look at the following statement.
-"In this essay I write about pollution.
+"In this essay, I write about pollution.
 First I write about land pollution.
 Then I write about water pollution.
 Finally, I write about air pollution."
 Yaaaaaaaawwwwwwn!
 Hey!
 WAKE UP!
 There.
 There's a lot of bad style in the above statement, but let's just deal with the bullet-point nature of the writing.
 Your writing should flow.
 How about this?
 "Pollution is a pervasive problem in our world.
-Trash and waste contaminates the very ground under our feet.
+Trash and waste contaminate the very ground under our feet.
 Garbage and chemicals imperil the Earth's waters.
 Even the air we breathe is tainted with toxins and particulates."
 Yes, this is longer than the statement preceding, but it is easier and more engaging to read.

-One should also avoid using first or second person in their essays.
-In other words, you should not write yourself into the essay as in..."In this essay I write..."
-Nor should you write the reader into the essay as in..."In this essay you will read..."
+One should also avoid using first or second person in essays.
+In other words, you should not write yourself into the essay as in..."In this essay, I write..."
+Nor should you write the reader into the essay as in..."In this essay, you will read..."
 Yes, first and second person may be of value in writing a hook, but this style of writing should not be followed throughout the essay.
 Better for you to write "This essay explores..."
 If you have to write yourself into the work then refer to yourself as "the author" or "this author."
 And don't do this too often.

 Passive voice: This is a little tricky, but if you follow this rule your writing will be clearer.
 Use active voice when you write.
 In other words, the subject of your sentence should be acting upon the object in your sentence.
 I know, I know.
 Just look at the following sentence.
 "The tree was struck by Sam when he lost control of his car."
 In this sentence "The tree" is the subject.
 It is receiving the action from Sam, who is striking it.
 This is passive voice, and it's not so engaging to read.
 Instead, you can write this sentence in active voice by making "Sam" the subject.
 "Sam struck the tree when he lost control of his car."
 There, now the subject, "Sam" is doing the action in striking the "tree" or the object.
 So in your research paper you might be inclined to write "World War II was won by the Allies."
 It would be better, however, to write "The Allies won World War II."